 Bias in the workplace has come a long way.
 Many companies now have strict diversity and inclusion policies and work hard to ensure all employees enjoy a sense of belonging.
 Leaders in this space often only accept blind CVs, have diverse hiring panels and are aware of potential unconscious biases.

-For job applicants best practice is to remove as much room for bias or discrimination as possible at application stage.
-When applying for roles only include information that is relevant to the job you are applying for, for example work experience, skills, education etc.
+For job applicants, best practice is to remove as much room for bias or discrimination as possible at the application stage.
+When applying for roles only include information that is relevant to the job you are applying for, for example, work experience, skills, education etc.